privacy-tech-lab/privee/README.md

 # Privee (v1.2)

-**Note: As of February 2021 Privee is no longer functional due to various browser API changes.**
+**Note: As of February 2021 Privee is no longer functional due to various browser API changes.
+However, take a look at [Privacy Analyzer](https://github.com/banksAcc/privacy_analyzer)!**

 Privee: An Architecture for Automatically Analyzing Web Privacy Policies
 Sebastian Zimmeck and Steven M. Bellovin